Cover photo of my first book ‘On Morecambe Bay’

 1998 was a bad year for our family.
 In the summer, my mother was taken into Colchester Hospital digagnosed with stomach cancer.
 Thankfully it was soon found to be a lymphoma insead, which was much less serious, and after a stomach operation and chemotherapy, she became cancer free after several months.
 My elderly great aunt Trudel – who was living with my parents – had to go into the same hospital while my mother was there, and sadly died, from an intestinal hernia wihin a week.
 My father, my sister and I had to keep this sad news from my mother, until she returned home.

 In 2009, aged fifty, I drew on my company pension and moved into a new detached house in Banbury, just twenty miles north of Oxford, which I adored since my childhood days.
 My sixty-year-old friend and neighbour there, called Charlie, claimed to be a Sultan, and the absolute ruler of thirty-five million of his ‘subjects’ in the Uthura province of Bangladesh, where he lived in a grand palace with his young wife – when not living in Banbury, of course!
-Not only that, but he also said that his father was ‘The Duke of Burgundy’ when he was born, and and he assumed this title, for several years after his father died – it is true he had the Belgian surname; Vervoort, as I have seen many of his envelopes when I would sometimes save post for him.
+Not only that, but he also said that his father was ‘The Duke of Burgundy’ when he was born, and and he inherited this title, and retained it for several years after his father died – it is true he had the Belgian surname; Vervoort, as I have seen many of his envelopes when I would sometimes save post for him.
 In May 2011, I published 4,000 copies of my second book ‘Cherry’s Morecambe Bay’ depicting the landscape and people of Morecambe Bay, which contained 110 of my colour photographs and caption text.
 This also attracted many great magazine reviews.

 My favourite films: The cinematic masterpiece ‘Death In Venice’ by director Visconti – starring the exquisitely beautiful, fifteen-year-old Swedish boy, Bjorn